EthanAMoss/code-samples/needit_quick/README.md

 For my Human-Computer Interactions course, a couple of the assingments had me work with another student on their app concept, which was known as "*Need It Quick!*".
 Essentially, the concept was a phone app where you could search for products and be given locations on where said products were sold near you.
 My part in this was creating a series of mockups testing the user interface for this theoretical app.

-Here is a medium-to-high fidelity mockup built on a basic Flask webapp, using Bootstrap styling to emulate the look and feel of a smartphone application.
+Here is a high fidelity mockup built on a basic Flask webapp, using Bootstrap styling to emulate the look and feel of a smartphone application.

 ## Run locally
 Requires [Python 3.x](https://www.python.org/)